elchulito88/Lead-Gen-Workshop/README.md

 <img src = readme_images/CopyAppLink.png width="800">
 </p>

 Paste the copied link into a new private/incognito window.
 Note that you're able to view the app without being logged into Domino.
-Try sending this URL to a colleague at your company to show them the work you've done.

 PS - Domino provides free licenses for business users to login and view models/apps etc.